coconutswallow/Guides/_monsters/barrow-wyrm.md

 creator: Toria
 image: https://cdnb.artstation.com/p/assets/images/images/008/212/291/large/phill-berry-root-monster.jpg
 image_credit: "Art by Phill Berry"
-description: |
+---

 Few remember the story of how the first barrow wyrm came to be, but modern scholars say that it was the work of dubious necromancers who tried to tap into some of the more primal aspects of the Weave in order to use it for their own purposes.
 In doing so, they might be able to expand their influence over their undead armies and perhaps create something that posed more threat to their rivals and enemies.

   However, if you were to bring that story over to someone from the witch country of Rashemen, they would dismiss it for a story of their own.